mcpenguin/malaysia-covid/README.md

 In the future, it might be possible to utilize NLP algorithms to parse the data.
 - In the current dataset, some dates are missing, as their pages did not "fit" the template used in the website.
 For these dates, the data must be inputted manually.
+- There are also some anomalies in the dataset, which must be corrected manually for similar reasons to the above.